dominikh/go-tools/unused/README.md

 	unused -help

+## Usage Tips

+- _unused_ doesn't currently detect if an identifier `x` is only used by identifiers that themselves are unused.
+After removing unused code, you should rerun _unused_ until it stops finding new unused code.

 ## What counts as used/unused?

-`unused` checks for unused constants, functions, types and optionally struct fields.
+_unused_ checks for unused constants, functions, types and optionally struct fields.
 They will be considered used or unused under the following conditions: